 4. Decide on exact photoshoot date and time.

 If it is public holiday, night time or a weekend day, photographers might charge you more.
 If your photo shoot is outdoors, ensure you describe to your photographer your plan in case of bad weather conditions, rain, etc.

 5. Confirm exact shooting location/address.

 Describe to your photographer the location settings.
-Is it a studio?
-How big is the studio?
-Does it have lights?
-What sort of lights?
-Does it have access to a ladder? in case we need to shoot a different angle.
+How is the lighting available?
+Is it natural light?
+Artificial light?
+What sort of resources are available within the location that might help within the photo shoot.
+Can the photographer inspect the location before shooting date?
 If it is an outdoor setting you might want to email some photos of the setting to your photographer and specify how the sunlight might sit at the time of the shooting.
 Checking your proposed location before the shooting is ideal however this might increase the quote from the photographer.
 If you are hiring the location (venue), you might want to find out any restrictions that the photographer needs to be aware of.
-A good idea is to organise and email location access instructions to photographer so he does not get late while your costly talent is waiting.
-You might want to provide exact address, map and how to get there.
-Important!
-Photographers can also get lost.
-If you are not going to be present, let the photographer who who to call when arriving at the venue/location.
+A good idea is to ensure photographer and talent have instructions on how to get to the location to ensure everyone is on time.
+Let the photographer and talent know who to call if they get lost.

 6. Propose exact final photos delivery date.

 Photographers might quote higher if the date is too close to the shooting date as their pipeline of work might be busy with other paid assignments.

 7. Instruct how the photos need to be delivered – channel/format